We all go through emotional ups and downs. Welcome to being human!

 These are handpicked to be confidence and self-love boosters.
 The one below is the first poem I wrote many years ago now.

-I was travelling at the time, hence the context.
+I was traveling at the time, hence the context.

 Whether it’s a short poem, a powerful poem or a long poem, poetry can deepen our awareness the moment we read it.